WPRDC/bec-vaccination-map/README.md

 * The map: https://wprdc.carto.com/builder/0e278d3c-2c1c-4b0a-91e1-45ef982a0baa/embed#/
 * Embded code: `<iframe width="100%" height="520" frameborder="0" src="https://wprdc-maps.carto.com/u/wprdc/builder/0e278d3c-2c1c-4b0a-91e1-45ef982a0baa/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 `

-This map **estimates** the vaccination rates by dividing the vaccination counts from [PA's vaccination data](https://data.pa.gov/Covid-19/COVID-19-Vaccinations-by-Zip-Code-by-Race-Current-/g743-p9su) by an esitmate of the population eligible for vaccination.

 ## Update Frequency
 The data for this map updates as frequently as the PA Department of Health updates their release on the PA Open Data portal.
 Population numbers are esimates from 2019; once 2020 census data is available at the zip code level, population numbers may be updated.